 Compared to other cities in Alberta, Edmonton’s economic situation is much better than many people expected.
-It seems much of the city has been planning for an economic shake-up for a few years now, and it’s in a few of the city’s best neighbourhoods.
+It seems much of the city has been planning for an economic shake-up for a few years now, and it’s showing in a few of the city’s best neighbourhoods.
 Here are a few Edmonton neighbourhoods that are doing very well in the current economic climate, and may be great places for real estate investment in Alberta’s capital region.

 1. Elmwood Park